fumin-guo/Pulmonary-MRI-and-CT-biomarker-framework/ReadMe.txt

 This package provides the main components of the pulmonary MRI and CT biomarker framework, including:

 1) the software GUI (need Visual C++ Redistributable Packages for Visual Studio 2013 to run).
    The source code and the .exe GUI-based 3D visualizer are not provided because of copyright issue.
-However, readers who are interested in the visuaizer can contact
+However, readers who are interested in the visualizer can contact
 	Dr. Aaron Fenster at: afenster@robarts.ca

 2) three representative biomarker modules (the remainder will be added soon):